hanatos/vkdt/doc/howto/fonts/readme.md

 the two `.lut` files go into `bin/data` or your home directory `.config/vkdt/data`.

-you can hold multiple font atlases in your data directory at the same time and select which by pointing vkdt to one of them in the config file:
+you can hold multiple font atlases in your data directory at the same time and select which by pointing vkdt to one of them in the config file `~/.config/vkdt/config.rc`:
-`~/.config/vkdt/config.rc:`
 ```
 ..
 strgui/msdffont:font